rdeguzman/rdeguzman.github.io/README.md

 	    Server address: http://127.0.0.1:4000/
 	  Server running... press ctrl-c to stop.

-Jekyll generates the whole blog under the *_site* dir
+Jekyll generates the whole blog under the *_site* dir.
+We can remove this directory to explicitly flush everything out.
-To create a post, we use markdown for syntax.
+To create a post, we use [markdown for syntax](https://guides.github.com/features/mastering-markdown/).
 See actual posts from *_posts* directory

 	rupert-imac:/Projects/rdeguzman.github.io[master]% l _posts
 	total 4312